Welcome to the Onalaska Log Building

 One-day classes, you will learn to build a log building in that one day, guaranteed.
 The key to this success is the Butt and Pass building method, no notching and no need to season the logs before building, and no real building expertise is needed.

-My name is Jack Tipping and with my wife Sharon, we built 8 log buildings on our property in rural Onalaska, Washington (see photos).
+My name is Jack Tipping and with my wife Sharon, we built 9 log buildings on our property in rural Onalaska, Washington (see photos).
 We took the Skip Ellsworth log building class in 1979 and built our log house in 1980, and our log garage in 1981.
-In 2006, 2007, 2008, 2009, 2010, 2011 and 2012 (The Saloon) we constructed one log building each year with trees we planted in 1980.
+In 2006, 2007, 2008, 2009, 2010, 2011, 2012 (The Saloon), and 2013 (the 'Jail') we constructed one log building each year with trees we planted in 1980.
 We have learned many things during our building that we wished we knew before we built our first building.
 In fact, I would have gladly paid 10 times the tuition price to know some of the things in this class.
 Students frequently mention that the class far exceeded their expectations (perhaps we are not charging enough).

 Our house cost us $20,000 to build, including new appliances, and today it is valued at over $250,000.
 Building our own house allowed me to retire in 2005 at age 52 after working 30 years for Washington State Fish and Wildlife (fish biologist).

 There is nothing like the comfort of a warm and cozy log house, you will never want a stick house again.
 By building your own log home you will acquire a great sense of accomplishment.
 We estimate that a new 1,600 square foot log house will cost about $100,000 to $130,000 to build, depending on your desires and abilities, which is far less than most new homes sold today.
-We spend about $4,000 on the 10' x 12' log buildings which include high quality metal snap-lock roofing but does not include the cost of logs as we have our own trees.
-Note that the 2012 log building has less roof square footage and consequently only cost about $2,500, including select decking 2x6s and the steel roofing panels.
+We spend $2,500-$4,000 on the 10' x 12' log buildings which include high quality metal snap-lock roofing but does not include the cost of logs as we have our own trees.

 Please do not buy a log house kit until you take our class, or you will regret it.
 We've had kit owners call who have had to replace house logs for a steep cost after 7 years; we will show you how to design your structure so no logs will ever need to be replaced.